urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP4.md

 ### Obtained results:
 The taxi is able to navigate through the map to reach the chosen target.
 If the target is modified during the taxi navigation to the target, the taxi stops, create a new **final cost map** and starts to navigate to the new target.
 The **final cost map** creating proccess cannot be interrupted.

 ## Difficulties:

-  -
+  - Find an appropiate **extra cost** for each layer of the square around the obstacle so that it is relevant but does not prevent the taxi from being able to pass through some streets in addition to determining appropiate dimensions for the square.

-  - Find an appropiate **extra cost** for the cells near obstacles so that it is relevant but does not prevent the taxi from being able to pass through some streets.
+  - Find the dimensions of the square to expand around the taxi to get the cell with less cost.

-  -
+  - Find a way to calculate angular and linear speeds so that the car moves in a safe way in all cases.

 ## Execution video: